Editorial policies

 Any financial, legal, professional, or otherwise potential relationship between the author (or their employer, family, sponsor, etc.) with an organisation or individual that could influence – or be perceived as influencing – the research or interpretation of results should be disclosed to the editorial team upon submission.
 Any relevant funding information should be provided in a separate document or cover letter upon submission.

-The scientific quality of Nordicom Review and Nordic Journal of Media Studies is secured with the assistance of the respective editorial boards, consisting of external scholars who are experts in their fields.
+Nordicom’s editorial team also commits to transparency regarding any potential conflicts of interests, for example, in the peer-review process.
+In cases of potential conflict of interests, the scientific quality of Nordicom’s academic publications is secured with the assistance of the respective editorial boards, consisting of external scholars who are experts in their fields.

 Copyright and permission